aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

   handler: 'index.handler',
 });
 ```
-Runtimes expose a `bundlingDockerImage` property that points to the [lambci/lambda](https://hub.docker.com/r/lambci/lambda/) build image.
+Runtimes expose a `bundlingDockerImage` property that points to the [AWS SAM](https://github.com/awslabs/aws-sam-cli) build image.

 Use `cdk.BundlingDockerImage.fromRegistry(image)` to use an existing image or
 `cdk.BundlingDockerImage.fromAsset(path)` to build a specific image: